 We track the annual inflation rate among our clients based on their reported costs for typical services.
-The average rate of inflation since the 2008 recession has been 1.46% according to the U.S. Labor Department, and is similar in our experience with clients.
+The average rate of inflation since the 2008 recession has been 1.46% according to the U.S. Labor Department and is similar in our experience with clients.
 Substantially higher inflation rates have not materialized since then.
 So, we are using a 2% annual rate of inflation in our calculations.
 Interest income has also remained low since 2008, and many smaller Associations and Condominiums are earning less than 2% on savings accounts.
 So, we are using a 1.5% interest income rate of return in our calculations.
 However, unlike reserves, interest income is taxable, which may reduce the net gain even further.
 We anticipate increasingly volatile economic conditions near to mid-term.
 It is prudent to keep a close watch on the economy and be ready to respond by updating the reserve fund plan as economic changes dictate.

-- 2.1 Calculation Basics: The Cluster is on a calendar fiscal year.
-Management reported that the un-audited reserve fund balance, including cash and securities, as of December 31, 2019, was \$15,273.
-We have used a 1.50% annual interest income factor and a 2.00% inflation factor in our calculations.
-The total expenditures for the twenty-year period for both the Cash Flow Method and Component Method are projected to be \$45,769. - 2.2 Current Funding Analysis, Cash Flow Method (Table 3): The 2020 annual contribution to reserves has been set at \$1,813 with a presumed 2.0% annual increase.
-At this level, the total for all annual contributions for the twenty-year period would be \$44,051, and the total interest income is projected to be \$6,910.
-This funding results in unnecessarily high balances throughout the twenty-year period and over funds the reserves. - 2.3.
-Alternative Funding Analysis, Cash Flow Method, Hybrid Approach (Table 3.1): This plan provides the annual contributions necessary to maintain balances consistent with the fully funded status by maintaining the annual contribution of \$1,813 and applying a 1.29% annual adjustment thereafter.
-This plan addresses generational equity issues.
-The total for all annual contributions for the twenty-year period would be \$41,079, and the total interest income is projected to be \$6,613.
-The fully funded balance in 2039 is \$17,196. - 2.4 Funding Analysis, Component Method (Table 4): This method of funding would require variable annual contributions, averaging \$2,077 over the twenty-year period.
-The total for all annual contributions would be \$41,536, and the total interest income is projected to be \$6,156.
-The fully funded balance in 2039 is \$17,196.
+2.1 Calculation Basics: The Cluster is on a calendar fiscal year.
+Management reported that the audited reserve fund balance, including cash and securities, as of December 31, 2019, was \$107,504.
+We have used 2.00% annual inflation and 1.50% annual interest income in our calculations.
+The total expenditures for the twenty-year period for both the Cash Flow Method and Component Method are projected to be \$205,045.

+2.2 Current Funding Analysis, Cash Flow Method (Table 3): The 2020 annual contribution to reserves has been set at \$9,548 with a presumed 2.0% annual increase.
+At this level, the total for all annual contributions for the twenty-year period would be \$231,991, and the total interest income is projected to be \$28,253.
+This funding does not maintain fully funded status.

+2.3 Alternative Funding Analysis, Cash Flow Method, Hybrid Approach (Table 3.1): This plan provides the annual contributions necessary to maintain balances more consistent with the fully funded goal by increasing the annual contribution to \$9,908 in 2021 and providing annual adjustments of 2.00%, matching inflation thereafter.
+This plan allows for a gradual increase over time after the initial increase and addresses generational equity issues.
+The total for all annual contributions for the twenty-year period would be \$235,849, and the total interest income is projected to be \$28,822.
+The fully funded balance in 2039 is \$167,130.

+2.4 Funding Analysis, Component Method (Table 4): This method of funding would require variable annual contributions, averaging \$11,753 over the twenty-year period.
+The total for all annual contributions would be \$235,054, and the total interest income is projected to be \$29,617.
+The fully funded balance in 2039 is \$167,130.
 The Component Method model considers the current reserve fund balance in computing individual component contributions for current cycles.